KendallBurton/Instagram_Clone_Android/README.md

 # Project 3 - *Instagram_Clone_Android*

-**Name of your app** is a photo sharing app similar to Instagram but using Parse as its backend.
+**Instagram_Clone_Android** is a photo sharing app similar to Instagram but using Parse as its backend.

 Time spent: **X** hours spent in total